-- Corporation's board of directors are made by majority vote and, as a result, no individual director acting alone has the ability to exercise voting or investment power with respect to these shares.
-The mailing address of Intel Corporation and Intel Capital Corporation is 2200 Mission College Blvd., M/S RNB 6-59, Santa Clara, CA 95054. - (5) Sapphire Ventures (GPE) II, L.L.C. ("SAP GP") is the general partner of Sapphire Ventures Fund II, L.P. ("SAP LP").
+- Corporation and Intel Capital Corporation is 2200 Mission College Blvd., M/S RNB 6-59, Santa Clara, CA 95054. - (5) Sapphire Ventures (GPE) II, L.L.C. ("SAP GP") is the general partner of Sapphire Ventures Fund II, L.P. ("SAP LP").
 Nino N. Marakovic, Richard Douglas Higgins, Jayendra Das, David A. Hartwig and Andreas Weiskam are the managing members of SAP GP and, as a result, may be deemed to share voting and investment power with respect to the shares held by SAP LP.
 The managing members each disclaim beneficial ownership of the securities reported herein, except to the extent of his or her pecuniary interest therein.
 The mailing address of each of the entities identified in this footnote is 3408 Hillview Avenue, Building 5, Palo Alto, CA 94304. - (6) The shares are held of record by Special Situations Investing Group II, LLC, which is an affiliate of Goldman Sachs & Co.
 LLC, a New York limited liability company and a broker-dealer.
 Goldman Sachs & Co.
 LLC is a member of the New York Stock Exchange and other national exchanges.
 Goldman Sachs & Co.
 LLC is a direct and indirect wholly-owned subsidiary of The Goldman Sachs Group, Inc. ("GS Group").
 GS Group is a public entity and its common stock is publicly traded on the New York Stock Exchange.
 The shares of common stock held by Special Situations Investing Group II, LLC were acquired in the ordinary course of its investment business and not for the purpose of resale or distribution.
 GS Group may be deemed to beneficially own the securities held by Special Situations Investing Group II, LLC.
 GS Group disclaims beneficial ownership of such securities except to the extent of its pecuniary interest therein.
-The mailing address for Special Situations Investing Group II, LLC is 200 West Street, New York, New York 10282. - (7) Includes options to purchase 2,879,018 shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (8) Includes options to purchase 1,073,704 shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (9) Consists of options to purchase shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (10) Consists of shares of common stock held by Nexus India Capital II, L.P., which Mr. Gupta may be deemed to beneficially own.
-See footnote (2) above. - (11) Consists of (i) 4,145,462 shares of common stock (1,285,510 of which are held of record by Dr. David and 2,859,952 of which are held of record by Good Choice LLC, of which Dr. David's wife is the managing director), and (ii) options to purchase 895,207 shares of common stock held by Dr. David that are or will be immediately exercisable within 60 days of March 31, 2021. - (12) Includes options to purchase 247,500 shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (13) Includes options to purchase 6,484,804 shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021.
+The mailing address for Special Situations Investing Group II, LLC is 200 West Street, New York, New York 10282. - (7) Includes options to purchase shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (8) Includes options to purchase shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (9) Consists of options to purchase shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (10) Consists of shares of common stock held by Nexus India Capital II, L.P., which Mr. Gupta may be deemed to beneficially own.
+See footnote (2) above. - (11) Consists of (i) shares of common stock (of which are held of record by Dr. David and of which are held of record by Good Choice LLC, of which Dr. David's wife is the managing director), and (ii) options to purchase shares of common stock held by Dr. David that are or will be immediately exercisable within 60 days of March 31, 2021. - (12) Includes options to purchase shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021. - (13) Includes options to purchase shares of common stock that are or will be immediately exercisable within 60 days of March 31, 2021.